JayUpadhyay-8/at_java/at_client/Readme.md

 2. After completing the Setting Up Your Development Environment phase, follow the instructions for the Registration CLI on the same page.

-     - Imp: Don’t use this one which is given in the website.
+     - Important: Don’t use this one which is given in the website.

       <img src="Register Code.png">